retrobuiltRyan/TinyCade_13in/README.md

 # TinyCade_13in
 2:3 Scale Arcade Cabinet for retro home consoles + more.
 Fits 13in CRT televisions or 17in LCD monitors.
 I lost count how many hours I put into the design, CAD, and building over six of these cabinets.
 A 100% handmade arcade was my ultimate goal when
-I started teaching my self how to build arcades 10+ years ago.
+I started teaching myself how to build arcade cabinets 10+ years ago.
 You can buy your memories, but making them is cheaper.
-Please use these plans to build your own and just play some games.
+Please use these plans to build your own and just. play. some. games.

 You can buy the full soldiworks CAD: https://www.etsy.com/listing/1465038262/13-crt-arcade-cabinet-plans-cad-package